tushar-borole/ngPermission/README.md

 # ngPermission

-Add authorization to angular route, so restriction route to specific tole becomes so easy.
+Add authorization to angular route, so restriction route to specific role becomes so easy.

 > Note:- Works with **ui.route** as well as **ngRoute** :)